dsaxenaa/Loan-prediction-analysis/README.md

 **Complete Video Tutorial:** https://youtu.be/zDwxGxiNFSo

-   This is a standard supervised classification task.A classification problem where we have to predict whether a loan would be approved or not.
+   This is a standard supervised classification task.
+A classification problem where we have to predict whether a loan would be approved or not.
 Below is the dataset attributes with description.

 Variable | Description
 ----------|--------------